Rúben Dias: 2020–2021: Debut season and European final

 Dias signed for English Premier League club Manchester City on 29 September 2020 on a six-year contract, with an initial fee reported of €68 million (£61.64 million) that could rise to €71.6 million with performance bonuses, plus Nicolás Otamendi being sent to Benfica in part-exchange for €15 million bringing the net cost of the transaction to €56.6 million (£51 million).
 On 3 October 2020, Dias made his league debut for City in a 1–1 away draw against Leeds United.

-Dias was named the Manchester City Player of the Month for November 2020, following a series of very strong defensive performances.
+Dias was named Manchester City Player of the Month for November 2020, following a series of very strong defensive performances.
 On 27 February 2021, Dias scored his first goal for City in a 2–1 home league win over West Ham United.
 He was praised as being a key factor in Manchester City regaining the Premier League title that season by bringing composure, leadership and stability back to the defence.
 Dias won the FWA Footballer of the Year for the 2020–21 season, who described him as a "comfortable winner" ahead of Harry Kane and Kevin De Bruyne, and becoming the first defender to win the award since Steve Nicol in the 1988–89 season.
 He was also named Manchester City's Player of the Season and the Premier League Player of the Season.